-Spring and summer dishes that are filled with them are succulent, healthy and bursting with vibrant colors of the rainbow.
+Spring and summer dishes filled with them are succulent, healthy, and bursting with vibrant colors of the rainbow.

-Here are some wonderful ideas about what kind of meals to make during these sunny times, you can learn more here if you’re planning to work on your fitness.
+Here are some wonderful ideas about what kind of meals to make during these sunny times, if you’re planning to work on your fitness.

 It is a great side to any summer bbq staples or could be a nice light lunch.